 For every Ultimate Reward point you transfer to Southwest, that’s a point that can be used for TWO people to travel free, because you can bring someone with you whenever you book a flight on points (or paid for that matter!).

-Download my free guide below that shows you how to easily earn your own Southwest Companion Pass, so one person can travel FREE with you, in just a few steps:
+Download my free Cheat Sheet below that shares 10 things you MUST know before earning the Southwest Companion Pass, so one person can travel FREE with you:

 7. No Foreign Transaction Fees

 There are also NO foreign transaction fees when you use Chase Sapphire Preferred outside of the U.S., so it makes a great card for international travel.
 Don’t forget to use it for ALL dining and travel expenses, so you can earn DOUBLE points.

 One note on this post: Chase also offers the Chase Sapphire Reserve credit card, which comes with a $450 annual fee, though that can be largely offset with various travel credits it gives you.
 Plus it earns a heftier 3X points on travel and dining and grants you access to Priority Pass lounges (which we found super helpful on our trip to Rome).